DGV98/DARCH/README.md

 # Darch Checklist
-This is a document to list the steps needed to install arch and hyprland This is an opiniated build by me, and meant for experimentation of Arch Linux, Hyprland, and other building blocks of a Desktop Environment.
+This is a document to list the steps needed to install arch and hyprland This is an opiniated build by me, and meant for experimentation of Arch Linux, Hyprland, and other building blocks of a Desktop Environment (DE).
+This repository will also contain dotfiles meant to contain all my opinions on my preferred DE.

 [] Install Arch Linux
 - Set up arch with a GRUB as the boot loader